USS Tetonkaha: Pacific Ocean operations

 Tetonkaha supplied aviation gas to outlying islands in the Hawaiian group until August when she began making shuttle runs to Johnston Island.

 Post-war activity

 After Service Squadron 8 was dissolved on 1 September, the tanker continued on the Johnston Island shuttle for the 14th Naval District.

 Post-war decommissioning

 Tetonkaha was relieved of duty on 6 November and returned to San Francisco, California, in December 1945.
-She was decommissioned at Mare Island, California, on 22 January 1946; stripped; struck from the Navy list on 12 March; and transferred to the Maritime Commission on 1 July 1946.
+She was decommissioned at Mare Island, California, on 22 January 1946; stripped; struck from the Navy list on 12 March; and transferred to the United States Maritime Commission on 1 July 1946.
 In 1949, the ship was sold to the Sun Oil Co., Philadelphia, Pennsylvania, and renamed Maumee Sun.
 Damaged in a collision with the MV American Pilot in November 1965.The USCGC Escanaba (WHEC-64) came to her aid after the collision.
 The Maumee Sun was subsequently scrapped.

 Military awards and honors

 Her crew was eligible for the following medals: